MikeyLLP/community-server-docs/Writerside/topics/rules/rules.md

    We don’t want long discussions.
    If you’re asked to stop doing something, simply stop instead of arguing.
    There is likely a reason for it.

+7.  **The use of soundboards is prohibited.**
+   In the voice chat, you should not play music or soundboards.
+This is to protect the streamers, ensuring that their streams are not suspended and their videos remain usable.
+Additionally, it helps prevent other players from feeling disturbed.
+If you do not follow these rules, you may face a permanent ban from the voice chat, the chat, or even the server.

 </if>